-Our first ferry, the Schoodic Ferry, combines affordable passenger/bicycle public transit while supporting baseline data collection for transect-based oceanographic assessments of Frenchman Bay between ports.
-We partner with local and international scientists to develop and conduct long-term marine mammal, pelagic bird, bait fish, plankton, and oceanographic surveys, helping the Frenchman Bay community develop an ecosystem level understanding of the Bay and its inhabitants.
+Our Schoodic Ferry service delivers affordable passenger/bicycle public transit while supporting baseline data collection for oceanographic assessments of Frenchman Bay between Bar Harbor and Winter Harbor.
+We partner with local and international scientists to conduct long-term marine mammal, pelagic bird, bait fish, plankton, and oceanographic surveys, helping the Frenchman Bay community develop an ecosystem level understanding of the Bay and its inhabitants.
 Climb aboard for one of our unique passenger participation experiences!

-In 2016, our innovative Schoodic Ferry service transported 6,606 one-way passengers and 1,286 one-way bicycles, provided boat rides for over 100 Maine 4th graders as part of Acadia’s Centennial programs, matched 9 local 4th-9th grade students with working marine science mentors, provided rides to work for 12 weekly commuters, and began twice weekly marine mammal monitoring surveys – all of which would not have been possible without your support!
+In 2017, our innovative Schoodic Ferry service transported 8,182 one-way passengers and 2,142 one-way bicycles, provided boat rides for over 100 Maine public school students and over 80 inner city high school and adult students, provided rides to work for 12 weekly commuters, and began daily marine mammal and pelagic bird monitoring surveys – all of which would not have been possible without your support!